Jacob Helberg

-Jacob Helberg (born November 9, 1989) is an American writer and technology advisor.
-He is currently serving as the Under Secretary of State for Economic Growth, Energy, and the Environment in the second Trump administration.
+Jacob Helberg (born November 9, 1989) is an American and French writer and technology advisor.
+He is currently serving as the under secretary of state for economic affairs in the second Trump administration.

-Helberg serves as a commissioner for the U.S.–China Economic and Security Review Commission, and senior advisor to Alex Karp, CEO of Palantir Technologies.
-Helberg has commented extensively on US–China relations, and the national security implications of Chinese-developed web apps like TikTok.
+Helberg served as a commissioner for the U.S.–China Economic and Security Review Commission, and senior advisor to Alex Karp, CEO of Palantir Technologies.
+Helberg has commented extensively on U.S.–China relations, and the national security implications of Chinese-developed web apps like TikTok.

 Personal life

-He grew up in a Jewish family in Europe.
-Helberg married American investor Keith Rabois in a 2018 ceremony officiated by Sam Altman.
+Helberg grew up in a Jewish family in France.
+He married American investor Keith Rabois in a 2018 ceremony officiated by businessman Sam Altman.

-Helberg graduated from the NYU Law - NYU Tandon MS in Cybersecurity Risk & Strategy program in 2020.
+Helberg graduated from George Washington University with a BA and earned his MA from NYU's Cybersecurity Risk and Strategy program in 2020.

 Political involvement

 Helberg became a leading advocate for the 2024 passage of the Protecting Americans from Foreign Adversary Controlled Applications Act, which forced a sale or ban of TikTok.
 Helberg is the founder of the Hill and Valley Forum, a working group of American venture capitalists and lawmakers concerned about China's impact on the American technology industry.

-Helberg is one of the top donors to Donald Trump's 2024 reelection campaign, donating $2 million in 2024.
+Helberg was one of the top donors to Donald Trump's 2024 reelection campaign, donating $2 million in 2024.
 Previously, Helberg primarily donated to Democratic candidates, including the Pete Buttigieg 2020 presidential campaign.
 He attributes his shift to the COVID-19 pandemic, technological concerns about China, and anti-Israel views among Democrats.

 On December 10, 2024, President-elect Donald Trump announced Helberg would be the under secretary of state for economic growth, energy, and the environment in his second term.